Course code Mate1030

 Course abstract

-The aim of the course is to deal with function of two variables and it’s applications, indefinite integration and numerical integration.
+The aim of the study course is to learn the application of derivatives of functions of one and two arguments.
 The study course is intended to acquire the mathematical knowledge and practical skills needed to study future special subjects, as well as to acquire skills for applying math techniques to study different problems related to Engineering science and related fields.
 During the course, students acquire skills in working with appropriate application software, such as “Matlab”.

 Learning outcomes and their assessment

-2. Skills - students are able to show understanding of the corresponding concept and regularities, to perform necessary calculations and operations.
-Students are able to use appropriate software for calculations – practical and laboratory works.
+• Able to demonstrate understanding of relevant concepts and regularities, perform the necessary mathematical operations and calculations.
+Able to use appropriate application software to perform calculations – practical and laboratory works.

-3. Competence - working in a group or doing work independently, student is able to apply the mathematical calculations corresponding to the specialty problem situation, to make a professional assessment and interpretation of the intermediate result of the calculations and the final results – independent works.
+• Working independently or working in a group, is able to apply mathematical calculations appropriate to the problem situation of the specialty, perform professional evaluation and interpretation of intermediate and final results of calculations – independent works.

 Course Content(Calendar)